FoodRevy/food-revy-ng/README.md

-# food-revy-ng
+#food-revy-ng

-FoodRevy Blog site, developed using WordPress and hosted in Azure
+FoodRevy Blog site.
+Developed using WordPress packaged by Bitnami, in Azure cloud

 PROJECT IDEA